theflockers/release-service-bundles/tasks/apply-mapping/README.md

 * "{{ git_sha }}" -> The git sha that triggered the snapshot being processed
 * "{{ git_short_sha }}" -> The git sha reduced to 7 characters
 * "{{ digest_sha }}" -> The image digest of the respective component
+* "{{ incrementer }}" -> Automatically finds the highest existing incremented tag in the
+  repository and generates the next sequential tag (e.g., if the highest tag is v1.0.0-2, it will generate v1.0.0-3)

 You can also expand image labels, e.g. "{{ labels.mylabel }}" -> The value of image label "mylabel"